In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 Two and a half minutes is longer than one minute.

-Please note that does not mean you should drag your video out to be extra-long just to increase your YouTube rankings.
+Please note that this does not mean you should drag your video out to be extra-long just to increase your YouTube rankings.

 Total watch time is also a ranking factor.
 Total watch time is the accumulative number of minutes people have watched your video over its lifespan.